 • If you wish to veganize this Old-Fashioned Rhubarb Vanilla Crisp, just replace the unsalted cultured butter with the plant-based unsalted butter of your choice.

-Note: you can either use your hands (my preferred choice here) or the flat beater of your stand mixer to combine the ingredients together.
+Note: you can either use your hands (my preferred choice here) or the flat beater of your stand mixer to combine the ingredients.

 • Preheat the oven to 375°F (190°C).

-• In a mixing bowl, add flour, light brown sugar, rolled oats, and salt.
+• Add flour, sugar, rolled oats, and salt in a mixing bowl.
 Stir until well combined.

 • Add the cold butter cubes and combine the ingredients until they resemble chunky breadcrumbs.
 I like keeping some bigger chunks to create an extra layer of crispiness.